Kin The Know

 • Vertical incision: Less common, where you'll have a vertical scar just underneath your belly button.

-Usually, staples or stitches will be used to close up the abdominal incision and your midwife or doctor will check these at your follow up appointment — about three to seven days later.
-(3).
+Usually, staples or stitches will be used to close up the abdominal incision and your midwife or doctor will check these at your follow up appointment — about 3-7 days later.
+But what happens after the stitches are removed?

 Why do you scar after a C-section?

-A C-section is major surgery — in order for the baby to be born via caesarean, a cut needs to be made through both the uterus and the abdomen.
+A C-section is major surgery — in order for the baby to be born via caesarean, a cut needs to be made through both the uterus and the abdomen [5].

-So, any time your skin is damaged, like it is in a C-section, your body attempts to heal it by forming a scar.
+Scar tissue is made up of cells and collagen, which your body sends to the site of an injury [6].
+So, any time your skin is damaged, like it is in a C-section, your body attempts to heal it by forming a scar [7].
+This is known as a hypertrophic scar, which leaves a raised scar.

 As the abdominal incision heals and closes up, it will form a scar that'll probably look a bit red and sore in the beginning.
+The good news is that it should fade over time.

 Also, depending on your scar type (horizontal or vertical) and what you ask for at your waxing appointments, your C-section scar might eventually be covered by your pubic hair.